nobl/ioBroker.senec/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Debug & Logging: Per-connector matrix for all debug options (Local, API, mein-senec, Connect).
+Show polling, request/response logging, queue diagnostics, and diagnostic states can now be toggled independently per connector.
+- Web connector now has its own `web_debug_states` and `web_debug_log` options (previously shared with API).

 ### 2.9.3 (2026-07-17)
 - Fix: jsonConfig staticText missing size attributes (E5507)